Environmental Monitors on Lobster Traps and Large Trawlers

 (eMOLT)

-More than one hundred commercial fishing vessels on the Northeast Shelf now have oceanographic sensors installed on their fixed and mobile gear.
-Some have experimented with tide gauges, acoustic listening devices, cameras, satellite-tracked drifters, current meters, and salinity monitors but the primary focus has been collecting bottom temperatures.
-While some gear are fitted with internally-recording devices that have returned more than two decades of hourly data from fixed locations, about half the vessels are fitted with satellite transmitters so that ~20,000 hauls have reported bottom temperatures in realtime.
-In the past year, several vessels are now equipped with water column profilers to document the vertical stratification of temperature and a few are collecting records of bottom dissolved oxygen.
-The primary goal is to feed the data to both ocean models and stock assessment models.
+Beginning in 2001, hundreds of commercial fishing vessels on the Northeast Shelf have had oceanographic sensors installed on their fixed and mobile gear.
+Some have experimented with pressure sensors, acoustic listening devices, cameras, satellite-tracked drifters, current meters, and salinity monitors but the primary focus has been monitoring temperature.
+While some gear are fitted with internally-recording devices that have returned more than two decades of hourly data from fixed locations, most of the vessels are now fitted with a satellite transmitter and, most recently, with cell phones so that tens of thousands of hauls have been reported in realtime since 2015.
+The original focus was on bottom temperature but, beginning in 2020, most vessels are now equipped with water column profilers to document the vertical stratification of temperature and several are collecting records of dissolved oxygen.

 While the project was initiated at NOAA's Northeast Fisheries Science Center in 2001, the Gulf of Maine Lobster Foundation leads the administration/operations along with several partners.